matthewthomasoc/arma/README.md

      - Red: jet strafe
      - Yellow: nearby reinforcements
   - [ ] Squads have strategies for searching/combing positions after losing contact with enemy

+# Squad Leader

+The squad leader has an AKM GP-25, with red, green, and white flares.

+In order to fire any flare, the following conditions must be met:
+  - The squad leader must be in combat
+  - The squad leader must not be in imminent danger (i.e. shooting/being directly shot at)
+  - The squad leader must know a general location/direction of the enemy

+In order to fire white flares, the following conditions must be met:
+  - It must be dark

+In order to fire green flares, the following conditions must be met:
+  - The enemy unit has not been seen for more than a minute*

+In order to fire red flares, the following conditions must be met:
+  - The squad leader has been under large suppression for at least 15 seconds
+  - There are no friendlies within' 200 meters of the strike zone (friendly fire still possible)